Koenkk/zigbee2mqtt.io/docs/devices/ZNCZ04LM.md

 The unit of this value is `A`.

 ### Consumer_connected (binary)
 Indicates whether a plug is physically attached.
-Device does not have to pull power or even be connected electrically (state of this binary switch can be ON even if main power switch is OFF)..
+Device does not have to pull power or even be connected electrically (state of this binary switch can be ON even if main power switch is OFF).
 Value can be found in the published state on the `consumer_connected` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
 If value equals `true` consumer_connected is ON, if `false` OFF.